Going it Alone

 Margin and leverage are very powerful ways of maximising your capital if you know how to use them professionally.
-However, in the wrong hands it is a sure fire way of blowing up your account.
+However, in the wrong hands, it is a sure fire way of blowing up your account.

-For example, with some international brokers you can have a leverage of 500 to 1.
+For example, with some international brokers, you can have a leverage of 500 to 1.
 This is like borrowing 500 times more than your initial capital.

 This is can be a disaster if the trade goes wrong and you don’t have a stop in place and its even possible to lose more than the capital you put in.

 If you are looking for a get rich quick scheme, then trading is not for you.
 If you believe you can trade professionally without writing a trade plan and without regularly completing a trade journal of all your trades and reviewing them, then you are preparing yourself for a rude awakening.
 It is only a matter of time before you lose your capital.
-There is no worse feeling as a trader than blowing up all your money.
+There is no worse feeling like a trader than blowing up all your money.
 If you are cutting corners, then your results will ultimately reflect this.